tschaub/grunt-gh-pages/README.md

 Create a tag after committing changes on the target branch.
 By default, no tag is created.
 To create a tag, provide the tag name as the option value.

-All options can be overriden with command line flags.
-The pattern to provide an option is like `--gh-pages-optname foo` where `optname` is the option name and `foo` is the option value.
-For example, to supply the `tag` option to the `gh-pages` branch, the task could be run as follows:
+Example use of the `tag` option from the command line:

-    grunt gh-pages --gh-pages-tag foo
+    grunt gh-pages --gh-pages-tag 'v3.2.1'

 [![Current Status](https://secure.travis-ci.org/tschaub/grunt-gh-pages.png?branch=master)](https://travis-ci.org/tschaub/grunt-gh-pages)